How to Style Your Hallway: 12 Lighting Setups for Every Budget

 • Choosing a bold wall color instead of defaulting to white or beige

-Those burgundy walls prove that hallways don’t need to be neutral.
-A strong color with the right lighting makes a corridor feel like an actual room.
+Those burgundy walls prove that hallways don’t need to stay neutral.
+A strong color with the right lighting makes a corridor feel like an actual room worth being in.

 6. Stacked Opal Pendant Lights for a Dark, Moody Vibe